keithjgrant/Taming-CSS/introduction.md

 This book is my attempt to fix that.
 I hope that this becomes a coherent, comprehensive course map to learning CSS.
 I won't pretend to teach you everything there is to know, but at the end of this course, you will have a firm grasp on essential pieces of the technology and how to wield them.

-This book is not organized by topic.
+This book is not organized purely by topic.
 Instead, we will cover things in order of importance.
 We will first learn the most essential pieces.
-Then we will layer on top more styling, a deeper understanding of layout, and so on.
+Then we will layer on top more styling, a deeper understanding of layout, techniques for maintaining our code, and so on.
 Near the end of the book, we will tackle more advanced topics to flush out your toolset: design principles, transitions and animations, etc.

 People often learn CSS in an ad-hoc fashion.
 It's impossible for me to predict what you already know and start from there, so I'm going to cover everything essential (the only requirement is that you have a general understanding of HTML).
 If you have already worked some with CSS, you will probably not need to start at the beginning.
 Because of the way I've structured this book, you will likely be familiar with the concepts early on.
 Look at the chapter titles and skim the keywords in bold to see where you are familiar with the concepts, and find the right place for you to start.
 This may mean you'll end up rehashing some concepts you are already familiar with, but repetition is essential to learning, so don't be afraid.
 Chances are, you'll pick up something new if you do.